Interster/AxpertInverterLogScript/README.md

 https://github.com/jovandervyver/voltronic_power_interface

+This entails the installation of the voltronic_power_interface ruby gem.

 You must sudo install the HIDRaw driver before anything will work.
 This entails downloading the *.deb file if the operating system does not have HIDRaw in the package manager.

 Then do the following setting by executing the following command line statement: